← Blog

 Our research at the University of Cambridge showed that neurons naturally upregulate one-carbon metabolism as a protective response to Alzheimer's-related stress — and that people with genetic variants associated with stronger one-carbon activity in neurons appear to have a lower risk of developing the disease, though this is based on associative rather than direct causal evidence.

-Beyond targeted interventions like 1C-01, a growing body of evidence points to lifestyle factors that measurably influence neuronal resilience.
+Alongside our research on one-carbon metabolism, a growing body of evidence points to lifestyle factors that may influence neuronal resilience.
 Regular aerobic exercise increases the production of BDNF (brain-derived neurotrophic factor), a protein that supports neuronal survival and the formation of new connections — though the magnitude of this effect in humans remains an active area of research.
 Quality sleep is essential for the brain's glymphatic system — a waste-clearance mechanism that removes the toxic proteins implicated in Alzheimer's during rest.
 A diet rich in B vitamins, folate, and choline directly supports one-carbon metabolism.
 And chronic psychological stress, left unmanaged, elevates cortisol to levels that are demonstrably toxic to neurons in the hippocampus over time.

 Neuronal resilience, in other words, is not a fixed trait.
 It is the product of a lifetime of biological inputs — some within our control, some not.
 The earlier those inputs are optimised, the larger the window of protection before irreversible damage occurs.